• Skip to primary navigation

 What I love about the Greek cappuccino is the rich and simple flavor.
 The strong, bitter notes of the espresso shine through in the most beautiful way!
 Plus, it's the perfect ratio of espresso to milk.

-After drinking multiple cappuccinos a day throughout my vacation in Greece, I knew I had to learn how to recreate the recipe at home.
+After drinking multiple freddo espresso cappuccinos a day throughout my vacation in Greece, I knew I had to learn how to recreate the recipe at home.
 I promise you'll love this European-style iced coffee as much as I do!

 Jump to: